Markustho/DAT255-group12/README.md

 src/models/Neural network/  - neural network with splitter (this folder has multiple files)

 # How to run
-Use poetry to install the neccesary components https://python-poetry.org/docs/basic-usage/
+Use poetry to install the necessary project dependencies https://python-poetry.org/docs/basic-usage/

 1. Clone the github repository

 2. Open powershell

 ## Bash:
-Locate source folder
+Locate repository folder
-> cd "repository source folder"
+> cd into repository

-Use poetry to install the dependencies for the project
+Use poetry to install the dependencies for the project ´´´shell
 > poetry install
+> ´´´

-Run whatever file you want to view from key files from above section
+Run whatever file you want to view from key files from above section ´´´shell
 > poetry python run "filename.type"
+> ´´´

 # An exploration of the world of AgTech